-The Cordero Lab uses a combination of genomics, experiments and modeling to understand the community ecology of microorganisms, as well as its functional and evolutionary consequences.
+The Cordero Lab uses a combination of experimentation, comparative genomics and mathematical modeling to understand the community ecology and evolution of microbial communities in the environment.

 Community ecology of microbes